alexoughton/rtd-openstack-xenserver/docs/6-install-compute-nova-on-controller.rst

 6. Install Compute (nova) on controller
 ========================================

-This page is based on the following OpenStack Installation Guide pages:
+This page is based on the following OpenStack Installation Guide page:

 http://docs.openstack.org/liberty/install-guide-rdo/nova-controller-install.html